 Tips for Etched Glass projects with the Cricut Maker:

 - Use stencil vinyl for your projects.
 The premium choice for crafters is Oramask 811 or 813 (from the same manufacturer as Oracal adhesive vinyl).
-Regular removable vinyl like Oracal 631 can work for these projects, but Oramask is made with a low tack, water soluble adhesive that prevents bleeds.
+Regular removable vinyl like Oracal 631 can work for these projects.
+Oramask, however, is made with a low tack, water soluble adhesive that prevents bleeds.

 - Clean your glass before you start.
 Use Isopropanol (rubbing alcohol) for the best results.